 About The Nightscout Foundation

 The Nightscout Foundation grew out of the frustration of several parents of T1 children.
-They were involved in the tech industry and could see the potential to make their children’s life better but for a variety of reasons it wasn’t happening.
+They were involved in the tech industry and could see the potential to make their children’s life better but for a variety of reasons, it wasn’t happening.

 Nightscout is not one particular piece of hardware but rather an entire system that has to work together.
 The patient (child) wears a CGM and this reads their interstitial fluid glucose level.
 That’s normal.
-Nightscout uses a separate finger prick reader attached to a phone (or sometimes other systems) to ask the CGM every five minuites or so for a read out of current information.
+Nightscout uses a separate finger prick reader attached to a phone (or sometimes other systems) to ask the CGM every five minutes or so for a readout of current information.
 This is then uploaded to the net where it’s stored in a database.
 A separate virtual machine reads from the database, interprets the data and passes it out to a number of places.
 This might be as a web page you can read on your PC or phone.
 It might be on an app that also adds high and low alarms to your phone.
-It might be on a smart watch worn by yourself or your child that shows glucose levels or it might be pulled into another program on your computer (or another server) that lets you figure about more about the trends and graphs.
+It might be on a smartwatch worn by yourself or your child that shows glucose levels or it might be pulled into another program on your computer (or another server) that lets you figure about more about the trends and graphs.

 Complicated?
 Yes.
 At it’s simplest level it’s a uploader that your child carries with you that reads the CGM and uploads the data.
 Programs online that analyze it and then your phone or PC that gets the info.